AMDRAS COURSES IN MELBOURNE

 What is an AMDRAS Mediation Course?

-The facilitative mediation model and interventions introduced in AMDRAS courses can add to the existing skills-base of experienced practitioners, resulting in an expanded suite of tools to assist clients with disputes, including during intake, pre-mediation sessions, or pre-trial conferences
+The facilitative mediation model and interventions introduced in AMDRAS courses can add to the existing skills-base of experienced practitioners, resulting in an expanded suite of tools to assist clients with disputes and conflict, including during intake, pre-mediation sessions, or pre-trial conferences

 Our National Mediation Accreditation (AMDRAS) course is a professional executive education program suitable for people working in a range of professions including (but not limited to):